 - 65% of these divorces were granted to women

 - 48% of couples divorcing had a least one child under the age of 16 living with the family

 - According to a recent ONS survey, in 2014 there were 2 million lone parents with dependent children in the UK.
 Women accounted for 91% of lone parents with dependent children, whereas fathers accounted for just 9%

 As you can see from the timeline, the divorce process has evolved substantially over time into the practice used in our courts today.
 However, further improvements to the UK family law courts are still needed.

 Take a look at Cordell & Cordell’s interactive version of our timeline of men’s divorce.

 About Cordell & Cordell

-At Cordell & Cordell, we focus on representing men facing divorce and all other family law issues.
-We’re dedicated to levelling the playing field in the UK family courts.
+At Cordell & Cordell, our Divorce Lawyers we focus on representing men facing divorce and all other family law issues.
+We’re dedicated to leveling the playing field in the UK family courts.

 Get in touch today to find out how we can help you through this difficult time.